Learn what Oakley PRIZM lenses are, how they’re different and whether you need them in your sunglasses!

 Are Prizm lenses available for Oakley Goggles?

 Yes, Oakley specifically designed Prizm Snow for winter conditions and Prizm MX for dirt conditions.
-Currently both lens are available across Oakley’s lineup of Snow and Motocross Goggles including Youth, Standard and Asian fits.
+Currently, these lenses are available across Oakley’s lineup of snow, and motocross goggles, including Youth, Standard, and Low Bridge fits.

 Prizm MX lenses are designed to give you the edge in motocross by spotting the dips and dives of the terrain ahead of the competition.
-Optimized for dirt conditions, the lens enhances contrast so you can see the terrain naturally with the finest details highlighted.
+Optimized for dirt conditions, this lens enhances contrast so you can see subtle changes in terrain with the finest details highlighted.

 Are Prescription Prizm lenses available?